Title 14 Education

 1.0 Definitions

-“New School Enterer” means any child between the ages of one year and twenty one (21) years entering or being admitted to a Delaware public school for the first time, including but not limited to, foreign exchange students, immigrants, students from other states and territories, and children entering from nonpublic schools.
-For purposes of this regulation, “new school enterer” shall also include any child who is re enrolled in a Delaware public school following travel or residency of one month in a location or facility identified by the Delaware Division of Public Health as an area at risk for TB exposure.
+New School Enterer means any child entering or being admitted to a Delaware public school for the first time, including but not limited to, foreign exchange students, immigrants, students from other states and territories, and children entering from nonpublic schools.
+For purposes of this regulation, “new school enterer” shall also include any child who is re-enrolled in a Delaware public school following travel or residency of one month in a location or facility identified by the Delaware Division of Public Health as an area at risk for tuberculosis exposure.

 “Tuberculosis Risk Assessment” means a formal assessment by a healthcare professional to determine possible tuberculosis exposure through the use of a health history or questionnaire.

-“Verification” means a documented evaluation of the individual’s disease status.
+Verification means a documented evaluation of the individual’s disease status.

-“Volunteers” mean those persons who give their time to help others for no monetary reward and who share the same air space with public school students and staff on a regularly scheduled basis.
+Volunteers means those persons who give their time to help others for no monetary reward and who share the same air space with public school students and staff on a regularly scheduled basis.

 2.0 School Staff and Extended Services Personnel

-2.1.1.1 If a school staff member or extended services person, who has received a waiver because of religious beliefs, answers affirmatively to any of the questions in the Delaware Department of Education TB Health Questionnaire for School Employees he/she shall provide, within two (2) weeks, verification from a licensed health care provider or the Division of Public Health that the individual does not pose a threat of transmitting tuberculosis to students or other staff.
+2.1.1.1 If a school staff member or extended services person, who has submitted a waiver because of religious beliefs, answers affirmatively to any of the questions in the Delaware Department of Education TB Health Questionnaire for School Employees he/she shall provide, within two (2) weeks, verification from a licensed health care provider or the Division of Public Health that the individual does not pose a threat of transmitting tuberculosis to students or other staff.

 2.2.1 If a school staff member or extended services staff member answers affirmatively to any of the questions in the Delaware Department of Education TB Health Questionnaire for School Employees he/she shall provide, within two (2) weeks, verification from a licensed health care provider or the Division of Public Health that the individual does not pose a threat of transmitting tuberculosis to students or other staff.